5 from 2 votes

 Instructions

-• In a bowl, add the beef along with oyster sauce, brown sugar, soy sauce, fish sauce, grated garlic, baking soda, ground black pepper, and sesame oil.
-Marinate for 30 minutes or overnight for best results.
+• In a bowl, add the cubed steak along with oyster sauce, brown sugar, soy sauce, fish sauce, grated garlic, baking soda, ground black pepper, and sesame oil.
+Mix until combined and marinate for 30 minutes or up to 2 hours.

-• Heat a wok over high heat with 2 tablespoons of neutral oil and add the marinated beef.
+• Heat a wok over high heat with 2 tablespoons of neutral oil and add the marinated steak.
 Sear for 30 seconds until the beef is seared, then toss for 2 minutes until the marinade is caramelized and the beef is done to your liking.
+Remove the beef from the wok, leaving any residual oil.

-• Add onion in another tablespoon of oil and stir fry until softened.
-Add back the beef, toss with the onions and enjoy.
+• Add the remaining oil to the wok over high heat.
+Add the onion and stir fry until softened and slightly charred, about 1-2 minutes.
+Add back the steak, toss with the onions for 1 minute until combined and enjoy.

 • Serve with sliced cucumbers, tomatoes and freshly steamed white rice if desired.